HeronMkII/lib-common/README.md

 It is important **NOT** to modify this directory or its contents.

-To pull the latest changes from the lib-common repository, do
+To pull the latest changes from the lib-common repository, run
 ```
 $ git submodule update --remote lib-common
 ```
 in your project's root directory.

 # How to use this library

-Libcommon provides three static libraries, `libuart.a`, `libspi.a`, `libcan.a`.
+Lib-common provides three static libraries, `libuart.a`, `libspi.a`, `and `libcan.a`.
 The header files for each library can be found in the `include` directory.

 To access these libraries in your code, you must include the appropriate header files in your program.
 For example, to access UART printing, you must include